harryheman/utils/README.md

 // and
 customFetch.accessToken = 'T0k3n'
-// will be add to headers - `Authorization: Bearer T0k3n`
+// 'T0k3n' will be added to `headers` object - `Authorization: Bearer T0k3n`

 // every request can be cancelled customFetch.cancel(customFetch.currentRequestId)